Disaster Recovery Guide for Jira

 The basic steps to failover to the standby instance are:

-1. Ensure your live system is shutdown and no longer updating the database.
+1. Ensure your live instance is shut down and no longer updating the database.

-4. Perform whatever steps are required to activate your standby database.
+4. Perform any required steps to activate your standby database.

 5. Start Jira in the standby instance.

-6. Wait for Jira to start and check it is operating as expected.
+6. Wait for Jira to start and verify that it's operating as expected.

-7. Update your DNS, HTTP Proxy or other front end devices to route traffic to your standby server.
+7. Update your DNS, HTTP Proxy, or other front-end devices to route traffic to your standby instance.

-You should check the log, <JIRA_LOCAL_HOME>/log/atlassian-jira.log after Jira starts for information regarding the recovery state.
+After Jira starts, you should check the log in Jira localhome/log/atlassian-jira.log for information about the recovery state.

 Step 2.
 Check the data in your standby instance